 - Any known history of fraudulent activity.

-- By considering all of these factors, organizations can get a better picture of which areas may be more vulnerable to fraud and what measures should be taken to mitigate those risks.
+- Considering all these factors, organizations can better understand which areas are more susceptible to fraud and determine the necessary measures to mitigate those risks.

 What are the Types of Fraud Risks?

-– Fraudulent misrepresentation: This is when someone intentionally provides false information in order to deceive another party.
-For example, a company might lie about its financial stability in order to win a contract.
+– Fraudulent misrepresentation is when someone intentionally provides false information to deceive another party.
+For example, a company might lie about its financial stability to win a contract.

-– Fraudulent inducement: This occurs when someone is coerced or tricked into entering into a contract or agreement that they would not have otherwise agreed to.
-For example, a contractor might promise one price for a job, but then significantly increase the cost once the work has begun.
+– Fraudulent inducement occurs when someone is coerced or tricked into entering into a contract or agreement they would not have otherwise agreed to.
+For example, a contractor might promise one price for a job but then significantly increase the cost once the work has begun.

-– Financial fraud: This is any type of scam or theft that involves financial instruments such as money, stocks, or property.
+– Financial fraud is any type of scam or theft involving financial instruments such as money, stocks, or property.

--Credit card fraud: This is when someone uses a stolen or fake credit card to make fraudulent purchases.
+-Credit card fraud is when someone uses a stolen or fake credit card to make fraudulent purchases.

--Employee theft: This is when employees steal money or goods from their employers.
+-Employee theft is when employees steal money or goods from their employers.

 -Money laundering: This is when criminals try to disguise the origins of their illegal money by making it look like it came from legitimate sources.

--Insurance fraud: This is when people attempt to illegally collect insurance payments by faking injuries, damage, or losses.
+-Insurance fraud is when people attempt to illegally collect insurance payments by faking injuries, damage, or losses.

--Tax fraud – This is when a person or business intentionally tries to avoid paying taxes they owe.
-For example, they might try to claim false deductions on their tax return, or they might not report all of their income.
+-Tax fraud is when a person or business intentionally tries to avoid paying taxes they owe.
+For example, they might try to claim false deductions on their tax return or not report all of their income.

 Common areas for fraud